tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/create-a-collection.md

 ```

 ## Example 2
-The following example creates a collection with autoscale max throughput of 4000 RU/s (scales between 400 - 4000 RU/s). `x-ms-cosmos-offer-autopilot-settings` header is used to set the `maxThroughput`, which is the autoscale max RU/s value.
-It accepts a number with minimum 4000 that increments by units of 1000.
-When autoscale is used, a partition key definition is required, as shown below.
+The following example creates a collection with an autoscale max throughput of 4000 RU/s (it scales between 400 - 4000 RU/s). `x-ms-cosmos-offer-autopilot-settings` header is used to set the `maxThroughput` value, which is the autoscale max RU/s value.
+It accepts a number with a minimum of 4000 that increments by units of 1000.
+When autoscale is used, a partition key definition is required, as shown in the following example:
 > [!NOTE]
-> To enable autoscale on an existing database or container, or switch from autoscale to manual throughput, see the article [Replace an Offer](replace-an-offer.md).
+> To enable autoscale on an existing database or collection, or switch from autoscale to manual throughput, see the article [Replace an Offer](replace-an-offer.md).
 ```
 POST https://querydemo.documents.azure.com/dbs/testdb/colls HTTP/1.1
 x-ms-cosmos-offer-autopilot-settings: {"maxThroughput": 4000}